bengebre/sbident/README.md

  172806 (2004 GT10)               00:40:33.40                -19 43'58.6"                     471.
 961. 1071.
 18.7    -2.659E+01     -1.926E+01
 255370 (2005 WS111)               00:41:44.59                -20 05'42.9"                     1.E3                     -343.
 1512.
 18.8    -3.015E+01     -5.458E+00
 ```

+## More examples
+More examples are available in the fully rendered Jupyter notebook in the [examples](https://github.com/bengebre/sbident/examples/) directory.